 Accounting Aid Society’s small business program began as an unfunded pilot in 2014 to service tax clients outside of the IRS Volunteer Income Tax Assistance (VITA) program’s scope of work.
-Since that time, the program has secured funding to expand services to assist 150 small businesses annually.
+Since that time, the program has secured funding to expand services to assist hundreds of small businesses annually.
 With many clients coming to Accounting Aid with their financial documents literally “in a shoebox,” the program helps small business owners gain a greater understanding of their finances and prepares them to be both capital ready and to manage their finances on their own in the future, either solo or with the help of a financial professional.

 What We Do

 From managing small business revenue and income sources and sales, small business tax returns and tax compliance, or recording the appropriate deductions for business expenditures - you have a lot to keep track of.
 The business services arm of Accounting Aid Society officially launched as Accounting Aid Academy in June 2019.
 Our team focuses on providing practical, technical and educational components so that small business owners are able to conceptualize their financial operations management.

 Our before-and-after-care services for small business owners applying for a grant or loan is here to walk you through the process.
 The Accounting Aid Academy assists with the completion of accurate financial documents and financial reporting requirements needed by grantors and lenders to get you what you need.

 We help single-member limited liability and partnership entities make sense of their numbers so that they feel empowered to manage their business on firm financial footing by adopting healthy accounting practices.

 We are here to help YOUR small business flourish.